Shakespeare trivia: Fun facts about Shakespeare and his plays

 To be or not to be a Shakespeare fan, that is the question — but even if you couldn't understand his writing in high school, you've probably enjoyed his stories in some way or another.
 If you know all the lyrics to West Side Story by heart, grew up watching The Lion King, or have an over-watched DVD of She's the Man, you have the Bard to thank.

-There's plenty of Shakespeare theatre to catch this season as well.
-In New York, the boozy Bard spoof Drunk Shakespeare is still enjoying its Off-Broadway run; the pop musical & Juliet, an unofficial sequel to Romeo and Juliet, reinvents the heroine's life on Broadway, and the film-noir inspired Sleep No More immerses audiences in the story of Macbeth in an old hotel.
-Plus, the Pulitzer Prize-winning, comedic Hamlet adaptation Fat Ham makes its Broadway debut after wrapping off Broadway in July 2022.
+There's always plenty of Shakespeare theatre to catch in New York.
+The boozy Bard spoof Drunk Shakespeare continues its long Off-Broadway run; the pop musical & Juliet, an unofficial sequel to Romeo and Juliet, reinvents the heroine's life on Broadway, and the film-noir inspired Sleep No More immerses audiences in the story of Macbeth in an old hotel.
+Alongside these long-runners are limited-run Shakespeare productions coming and going all the time, and you can find out more about all the current ones at the ticket links below.

 To get you a bit more familiar with Shakespeare before you go to any of these, we've rounded up some fast facts and fun trivia about his life and work for Shakespeare supporters and Bard beginners alike.